gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 : Restart indicator.
 If this bit is set this DTLS chunk is protected with by an restart DTLS Key.

-Chunk Length: 16 bits (unsigned integer)
+Reserved: 16 bits (unsigned integer)
-: This value holds the length of the Payload in bytes plus 4.
+: Reserved bits for future use.
+Sender MUST set these bits to 0 and MUST be ignored on reception.

 Payload: variable length
 : This holds the encrypted data as one DTLS 1.3 Record {{RFC9147}}.